apache/celeborn/docker/DEPLOY_ON_K8S.md

 vim ${RSS_HOME}/docker/helm/values.yaml
 `
 These values are suggested to be checked before deploy:
-- masterReplicas (number of rss master)
+- masterReplicas (number of Celeborn Master)
-- workerReplicas (number of rss worker)
+- workerReplicas (number of Celeborn Worker)
-- celebornVersion (rss release version)
+- celebornVersion (Celeborn release version)
 - rss.worker.base.dirs (local disk mount path on k8s node)

 For more information of Celeborn configurations, see [CONFIGURATIONS](../CONFIGURATION_GUIDE.md)